Associated British Foods: 21st century

 In 2000, the company sold its interests in Burton's Biscuits.
 In 2002, it acquired the Mazola corn oil, Argo and Kingsford's cornstarch, Karo and Golden Griddle syrups, and Henri's dressing brands, along with several Canadian brands, from Unilever; in 2004, it acquired the Tone's spice business and Fleischman yeast business from Burns Philp; and in 2007, it purchased Patak's Indian food business.

 On 26 March 2011, Associated British Foods, and its parent company Wittington Investments, were targeted over tax avoidance by UK Uncut during anti-cuts protests.
 The tax avoidance scheme involved moving capital between ABF/Primark and the affiliated Luxembourg entity ABF European Holdings & Co SNC by means of interest-free loans, avoiding tax of about £9.7 million per year.
 The protest took the form of a mass sit-in in Fortnum & Mason.

-In 2013, the firm denied "illegal and immoral" tax evasion after it was accused by an international charity of moving its profits outside Zambia to reduce its tax bill.
-ActionAid said Zambia Sugar, a unit of AB Foods, had made profits of $123 million since 2007, but had paid "virtually no corporate tax" in Zambia.
+In February 2013, the firm denied any "illegal and immoral" tax evasion after it was accused by the international charity ActionAid of moving its profits outside Zambia to reduce its tax bill.
+The charity said Zambia Sugar, a unit of AB Foods, had made profits of $123 million since 2007, but had paid "virtually no corporate tax" in Zambia.

-In October 2013, the company denied being involved in unscrupulous uses of land, in an article containing reports of forced evictions by other companies.
+In October 2013, the company stated that its African sugar producer subsidiary Illovo "is and always has been hugely sensitive to issues of land ownership" following reports by Oxfam on sugar-cane land conflicts, forced evictions, and land-grab allegations involving Coca-Cola, PepsiCo, and ABF.
+Following a social-media pressure campaign spearheaded by Oxfam, in 2014 the company created new policies committing to the principle of free, prior and informed consent (FPIC), which helps ensure communities are consulted and must give consent before the land they are using is sold.

-In November 2024, George Weston, chief executive of ABF claimed that the recent UK Budget may lead it to invest more outside the UK over fears the High Street will bear the "weight of tax rises".
-However, in August 2025, ABF announced that they had agreed to purchase rival to its bread brand, Hovis from owners Endless for £75m, but the Competition and Markets Authority is expected to review the deal.
+In November 2024, George G. Weston, chief executive of ABF claimed that the recent UK Budget may lead it to invest more outside the UK over fears the High Street will bear the "weight of tax rises".

+In August 2025, ABF announced that they had agreed to purchase the bread brand Hovis, a rival to its own bread brand Kingsmill, from the private equity firm Endless for £75m, pending approval by the Competition and Markets Authority.
+Approval for the acquisition was granted in June 2026 and the acquisition was completed in July 2026, rebranding Allied Bakeries to Hovis Bakeries.

+In November 2025, ABF announced that it was exploring spinning-off its retail division Primark into its own entity.
+The company expects the split to be completed by the end of 2027.